DavidTadres/brukerbridge/README.md

 - There is currently no file deletion implemented, so after you *personally* verify the success of the processing, please delete the your Bruker directory to free-up space for other users.
 - I don't personally convert to tif stacks, so have not yet verified the success of this option.
 Please let me know if this indeed works for you.
 - Currently, the pipeline makes separate nii files for each color channel imaged.
 Multichannel-support could be easily implemented, but may not work on large files due to memory constraints on workhorse computer.
-- Bi-directional scans are correctly parsed
+- Bi-directional scans are correctly identified and parsed
 - I only process volume imaging data, but I see someone has reasonably added single-plane support.
 Can you please confirm if this works?

+Current user preferences:
+oak_target - upload directory on Oak
+convert_to - must be "nii" or "tiff" email - will send success or failure message here add_to_build_que - "False" unless you know otherwise